RIVER FAUGHAN ANGLERS

 Promote Local Fishing Industry

-From Tackle Shops, Fly Tiers and Fishing Guides.
+From Tackle Shops, Fly Tiers and Tackle Makers.
 The Industry of fishing takes many forms.
 We like to promote our local industry.

 We work in partnership with the Loughs Agency, who work around the clock to ensure the fishery is protected from Illegal fishing and poaching